scala/scala3/docs/docs/reference/extend/extension-methods.md

 ### Toplevel Type Variables

-A type pattern consisting of a top-level typevariable introduces a fully generic extension.
+A type pattern consisting of a top-level type variable introduces a fully generic extension.
 For instance, the following extension introduces `x ~ y` as an alias for `(x, y)`:

 ```scala